CT Construction Digest Friday December 20, 2019

 The White House signaled in negotiations that it would accept significantly less money -- the current level of $1.37 billion -- than requested on the border wall in exchange for maintaining the authority to transfer funds from Pentagon accounts to finance new wall construction, according to people involved in the talks.
 That agreement made it into the final deal.

 In another setback to the president's border wall push, a federal judge last week blocked the administration from using billions of dollars in Pentagon funds for wall construction, saying the administration cannot use military construction money to build additional barriers on the southern border.
 The ruling targets only one set of Pentagon funds, however, leaving in place money the Supreme Court allowed to be used earlier this year.
+The administration will maintain transfer authority, but the deal does not include money backfilling the $3.6 billion in military construction funds the administration transferred earlier this year to fund the wall -- a key priority for Democrats.

 During a closed-door House Democratic caucus meeting Tuesday, debate over the spending bill was contentious, with liberal members from the Progressive Caucus and Congressional Hispanic Caucus objecting to any money for the border wall in the bill and the ability of Republicans to maintain transfer authority for the president.